catg-umag/bcell-lymphomas-mutational-signatures/README.md

 - `reconstruction/`: reconstruction of each one of the extracted denovo signatures using reference signatures
 - `report/`: a summary of all the obtained information with plots, in `.html` for easy visualization and `.ipynb` (Jupyter Notebook) for editing

+## How to cite

+If this repository was useful for you, please cite it as below:

+Sepulveda-Yanez JH, Alvarez-Saravia D, Fernandez-Goycoolea J, Aldridge J, van Bergen CAM, Posthuma W, Uribe-Paredes R, Veelken H, Navarrete MA.
+Integration of Mutational Signature Analysis with 3D Chromatin Data Unveils Differential AID-Related Mutagenesis in Indolent Lymphomas.
+International Journal of Molecular Sciences.
+2021; 22(23):13015. https://doi.org/10.3390/ijms222313015

 ## Acknowledgements